vectorgrp/sil-kit/docs/api/header.rst

 Header Files
 ============
 The header files are organized hierarchically starting with the ``silkit`` directory.
-The subdirectory structure resembles the layered architecture of the SILKIT.
+The subdirectory structure resembles the layered architecture of the SIL Kit.
 As a rule of thumb, each component has a subdirectory with its own namespace:

 .. list-table:: Include Directories